josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 <code-example header="src/app/hero-tax-return.component.ts" path="hierarchical-dependency-injection/src/app/hero-tax-return.component.ts"></code-example>

 The *tax-return-to-edit* arrives by way of the `@Input()` property, which is implemented with getters and setters.
-The setter initializes the component's own instance of the `HeroTaxReturnService` with the incoming return.
+The setter initializes the instance of the `HeroTaxReturnService` of the component with the incoming return.
 The getter always returns what that service says is the current state of the hero.
 The component also asks the service to save and restore this tax return.

-This won't work if the service is an application-wide singleton.
+This will not work if the service is an application-wide singleton.
 Every component would share the same service instance, and each component would overwrite the tax return that belonged to another hero.

 To prevent this, configure the component-level injector of `HeroTaxReturnComponent` to provide the service, using the  `providers` property in the component metadata.

 <code-example header="src/app/hero-tax-return.component.ts (providers)" path="hierarchical-dependency-injection/src/app/hero-tax-return.component.ts" region="providers"></code-example>

-The `HeroTaxReturnComponent` has its own provider of the `HeroTaxReturnService`.
+The `HeroTaxReturnComponent` has an associated provider of the `HeroTaxReturnService`.
-Recall that every component *instance* has its own injector.
+Recall that every component *instance* has an associated injector.
-Providing the service at the component level ensures that *every* instance of the component gets its own, private instance of the service, and no tax return gets overwritten.
+Providing the service at the component level ensures that *every* instance of the component gets an associated private instance of the service, and no tax return gets overwritten.

 <div class="alert is-helpful">